 Such beauty.
 When we stayed here, it was just the old harbor hotel and the blue was faded and dull.
 But the rooms were very large, with high ceilings, thus comfortable in the summer heat.
 The hotel closed many years ago, a nearby shop owner told me.
 The renovated building was apparently turned into charming apartments – indubitably very expensive charming apartments!
 The ground floor, where the hotel dining room used to be, is now a highly rated restaurant aptly called ‘Le Château du Port’.

 This door, formerly the entrance to the hotel, I remember especially well.
 During our vacation back then, we suffered, and I mean that literally, through a couple of days of Sirocco.
 This almost hurricane force wind carries sand from the Sahara desert to southern Europe’s coastal regions.
 The sand penetrates everywhere and sandblasts your skin quite painfully.
 It’s impossible to enjoy any outdoor activity during a Sirocco, but we must have been out anyway, because I remember, how unpleasant it was to have sandy grit between your teeth and sand-caked eyelids.
 Upon returning to the hotel, it took two people, jointly using their combined body weight, to push that big, blue door shut against the force of the wind.

 A well-loved tourist destination in Marseillan is the Noilly Prat distillery.
 We casually strolled into their visitor center, checking out displays, when we were politely asked to leave.
 We hadn’t bought any tickets for the guided tour, you see.
 Of course, we immediately stumbled into their sales room just a block down the road.

 Just walking around the town was great fun,

-until it was time to returned to the car park for the journey back to Pézenas.
+until it was time to return to the car for the journey back to Pézenas.